SkoolNotes/Taproot/KbhPHYS201SpecialRelativity.md

 For the A observer, he would think that the light arrived at d/(c-V), and the B observer, d/(c+V).
 The smaller denominator one (A) would have a greater time — and that makes sense: you are moving away from it.

 However, we can't just add c-V ond c+V to the speed of light when you are moving!
 That's stupid.
 The speed of light should stay constant for every observer — whether M or M'.

+The only way of reconcilling this problem, is that, through moving though space-time,